 On the subject of the puzzles though, I felt they were all cleverly done, from the aforementioned listening to a story and then moving stones around to recreate the saying, to working out how to stop hypnotic plants from growing as they have made you hallucinate the iron bars you need into snakes!
 The puzzles in Silence make you think and you have to be hands-on as you move things around, work out what spot needs to drink to provide help, time your movements so you’re not spotted, and even work out how you’ll pick up some molten orange goop without setting the place on fire!

 You should have noticed by now, by looking at the pictures I’ve put within the review, the game is gorgeous.
 One bit of info though, I’ve been playing the game primarily on the Switch in handheld mode (I hardly use the Switch as a console connected to my TV as that’s not what I bought it for).
 So, the images on here are all 720p from the portable mode – hence the less than favourable image quality.
 But when you’re playing it on the console, it looks fine on the small screen.
-Above is a slider (on mobiles you may have to drag the slider briefly for the image to appear first).
-This is the same scene both on docked and portable mode – you can see how much clearer it is on the TV.
+Above is a slider – This is the same scene both on docked and portable mode.
+You can see how much clearer it is on the TV.
 The quality isn’t as good as the PS4, but it’s very close.

 The quality of the voices from all cast members was on-point and up there with the best.
 Renie stood out for me with her innocent, childish charm and personality.
 To her, everything is a game as she sings casually to herself when collecting water to feed a carnivorous plant, throws a strop when nobody is listening to her (click the video above), mocks an enemy to its face because it isn’t paying attention, and being about as direct with the NPCs as you could possibly get.
 Although, the rest of the cast also do a great job as I don’t recall anyone delivering a bad line or alternating in quality.